erikapaige/CodeQuiz/README.md

 DEAR GRADER,

 This was a challenge for me.
 I understand the basic priciples of Javascript, but really struggle implementing them.
+It pains me to turn it in like this, but I am in between spending hours going in circles or going back to review and practice other javascript activies from class.

-My eventListener to start the Quiz is null.
-I have reviwed it several times and cannot find where the function is undefined.
+Most of my eventListeners are Quiz null.
+I have reviewed it several times and cannot find where the function is undefined.
 I created the footer, so you could see the other pages were built.

 I think my code is somewhat working, but i cannot get the buttons to render on the page.